 In 2001, the University transformed its physical environment with the expansion of the H. T. Sampson Library.
 As the University celebrated the 125th Anniversary in 2002, a strategic plan was developed and implemented.
-This strategy called for a number of changes, one of which was the reorganization of the academic units into six colleges- College of Business, College of Education and Human Development, College of Liberal Arts, College of Lifelong Learning, College of Public Service, and the College of Science, Engineering, and Technology.
-In this reorganization, the School of Social Work became one of three schools within the College of Public Service in 2003.
+This strategy called for a number of changes, one of which was the reorganization of the academic units into six colleges- College of Business, College of Education and Human Development, College of Liberal Arts, College of Lifelong Learning, College of Health Sciences, and the College of Science, Engineering, and Technology.
+In this reorganization, the School of Social Work became one of three schools within the College of Public Services in 2003.
+In 2019, the College of Public Service was dissolved and the School of Social Work was merged with the School of Public Health to form the College of Health Sciences.